paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and then we declare the function argument `arg` to be a pointer at the second byte of the buffer and cast it to a string, which for our purposes is equivalent to assigning the contents of the buffer, minus the first function name byte to the `arg` variable (being able to do this is something that I learned about C++).
+...and then we declare the function argument `arg` to be a pointer at the second byte of the buffer, which for our purposes is equivalent to assigning the contents of the buffer, minus the first function name integer, to the `arg` variable (being able to do this is something that I learned about C++).

 ---